gkmngrgn/dosh-core/README.md

 #### SHELL TYPE CHECKING

 Your current shell.
-All these variables return `True` or `False`.
+All these variables return `true` or `false`.
 It's useful if you use shell-specific package like `ohmyzsh`.

 - `IS_BASH`
 - `IS_PWSH`
 - `IS_ZSH`

+#### DOSH-SPECIFIC ENVIRONMENTS

+Consider you have some tasks that help you to test the project on your local and you want to restrict the task to prevent running it on the server by mistake.
+So the method `cmd.add_task` has an `environments` parameter and you can set your environment name for each target.

+- `DOSH_ENV` (define it on your `~/.profile` file or CI/CD service)

+_Check out the file [`dosh_environments.lua`](./examples/dosh_environments.lua) for example usage._

 ## FUNCTIONS